zenml-io/zenml/docs/book/misc/best-practices.md

 ZenML uses the `.zen` repository root to resolve the class path of your functions and classes in a way that is portable across different types of environments such as containers.
-If a repository is not present, the location of the main python module is used as an implicit repository root
+If a repository is not present, the location of the main Python module is used as an implicit repository root.

 ### Put your runners in the root of the repository

-Putting your pipeline runners in the root of the repository ensures that all imports that are defined relative to project root resolve for the pipeline runner.
+Putting your pipeline runners in the root of the repository ensures that all imports that are defined relative to the project root resolve for the pipeline runner.

 ## Tips